 25th Percentile: 15 | 75th Percentile: 22

 Defiance College accepts applications for admission throughout the calendar year and follows a rolling admission policy, which means applications are reviewed and decided upon on an individual basis as soon as completed application materials are received.
 Applicants are notified of the admission decision within a few days.

 Students applying for admission should submit the following:

-- Completed DC Application for Admission (online application available at www.defiance.edu) or add Defiance College on the Common Application)
+- Completed DC application for admission (application available at www.defiance.edu or add Defiance College on the Common Application)

 - Official high school transcript